Russia – Clinical Trial Regulatory Process

 - The study application after a review of the completeness of the submission is forwarded to NEC (National Ethics Council) & (SCEMP) Scientific Center of Expertise of Medicines and Medical Devices or return if the application is lacking details or incomplete

 - Both subordinated organizations review the documents

 - Ethics Council (NEC) gives its opinion on the approval/rejection, and

 - Expert Organization (SCEMP) provides its expert inputs sourced from experts in CMC, toxicology, pharmacology, clinicians, etc.

-- If the application is approved by the concern bodies, it is forwarded to Ministry of Health Care and Social Development.
+- If the application is approved by the concerned bodies, it is forwarded to the Ministry of Health Care and Social Development.

-- Approved study is informed to the applicant.
+- An approved study is informed to the applicant.

 - http://www.fisherclinicalservices.com/en/learning-center/insights-blog-overview/7-best-practices-in bringing-a-clinical-trial-to-russia.html